unbit/uwsgi-docs/WSGIquickstart.rst

 This quickstart will show you how to deploy simple WSGI applications and common frameworks

+Python here is meant as CPython, for PyPy you need to use the specific plugin: :doc:`PyPy`, Jython support is on work.

 Installing uWSGI with python support
 ************************************